Zipcar/blite/README.md

 Blite creates a unique identifier for your  bosh director by hashing together your hostname, and the values of `BLITE_CIDR`, `BLITE_DIRECTOR_IP`, `BLITE_GATEWAY_IP`.

+## env
+Outputs environment info you might need to set in order to connect to the director.

 ## pause
 Uses VBoxManage to pause the director.